 We currently generate, and expect to continue to generate, a portion of our revenues and profits under fixed-price and unit-price contracts.
-We must estimate the costs of completing a particular project to bid for these types of contracts.
+We must estimate the costs of completing a particular project when we bid for these types of contracts.
 The actual cost of labor and materials, however, may vary from the costs we originally estimated and we may not be successful in recouping additional costs from our customers.
 These variations, along with other risks inherent in performing fixed-price and unit-price contracts, may cause actual revenue and gross profits for a project to differ from those we originally estimated and could result in reduced profitability or losses on projects due to changes in a variety of factors such as:

-• failure to properly estimate costs of engineering, material, equipment or labor;

-- unanticipated technical problems with the structures, materials or services being supplied by us, which may require that we spend our own money to remedy the problem; - project modifications creating unanticipated costs; - changes in the costs of equipment, materials, labor or subcontractors; - our suppliers' or subcontractors' failure to perform; - difficulties in our customers obtaining required governmental permits or approvals; - changes in local laws and regulations; or - delays caused by local weather conditions.
+- failure to properly estimate costs of engineering, material, equipment or labor; - unanticipated technical problems with the structures, materials or services being supplied by us, which may require that we spend our own money to remedy the problem; - project modifications that create unanticipated costs; - changes in the costs of equipment, materials, labor or subcontractors; - the failure of our suppliers or subcontractors to perform; - an increase in the cost of fuel or other resources;